Kearsarge ARG and 22nd MEU participate in Northern Viking 2022

 |0

-This work, Kearsarge ARG and 22nd MEU participate in Northern Viking 2022, by PO1 Tyler Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kearsarge ARG and 22nd MEU participate in Northern Viking 2022, by SSgt Brittney Vella, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.